 Here's an example: The value of USD/JPY fell from a ~120 to a low of 77.55 from 2008 through 2011.
 Because of the massive strengthening of the JPY, the pip value of the USD/JPY changed.
 Moves became more valuable per pip in U.S. dollars because the JPY had risen so aggressively against it.

 These events are rare, but the point is that pip values typically are not fixed.

-The short answer is yes, and here's why.
-Many traders believe that they're in a risk-free position because they're hedged.
+Many traders believe that they're in a risk-free position because they are hedged.
 Hedging is a risk-taking position because a widening spread eats into both positions.
-When an aggressive event occurs like the SNB de-pegging the CHF to the EUR, or the massive volatility seen in the aftermath of the EU Referendum that led to a Brexit, the difference between the bid and ask can widen by more than 100 pips in usually liquid pairs.
+When an aggressive event occurs such as the Swiss National Bank de-pegging the CHF (the Swiss franc) to the EUR (euro), or the massive volatility seen in the aftermath of the EU Referendum that led to a Brexit, the difference between the bid and ask can widen by more than 100 pips in usually liquid pairs.
 If a trader is hedging a pair that's not liquid, the spread can be even more aggressive and result in a large loss to a hedged trader.